-The Al G. Ward Spirit of Giving Awardrecognizes an individual (or, occasionally, a group of people) from one of our schools or community partners who has: consistently gone beyond expectations to positively impact CPS students through a commitment to creative partnership; and has carried out this work largely under the radar, doing it day in and day out simply because it’s the right thing to do.
+The Al G. Ward Spirit of Giving Awardrecognizes both a community partner and a school partner who have consistently gone beyond expectations to positively impact Chicago public-school students through a commitment to creative partnership and who have carried out this work largely under the radar, doing it day in and day out simply because it’s the right thing to do.
 It honors Alfred G. Ward, a founding board director who spent 15 years enriching our organization.

-The Tenacity Awards recognize hard-working students who have overcome educational threats – academic stumbles, low attendance, poor behavior or tremendous personal challenges – which could have derailed their grade completion or graduation.
-With support from CIS of Chicago’s intensive program, these students persevered to work through challenges and improve their school performance.
-Since 2014, CIS of Chicago has presented 33 students with a Tenacity Award, which includes cash awards compiled from donations by current and former staff members.
+The Carnahan Family Tenacity Awards recognize hard-working students who have overcome educational threats – academic stumbles, low attendance, poor behavior, or tremendous personal challenges – which could have derailed their grade completion or graduation.
+With support from CIS of Chicago’s Intensive Program, these students persevered to work through challenges and improve their school performance.
+Since 2014, CIS of Chicago has presented 53 students with a Tenacity Award, which includes cash awards compiled from donations by current and former staff members.

 Berlyne, Rowe Elementary School

 Roselyn, Saucedo Scholastic Elementary Academy